AndryAlexis/BurgerRestaurant/README.md

+### Burger Restaurant
-It's just an exercise to practice my html and css skills
+- It's an exercise to practice my html and css skills
+- Responsive design